troglobit/troglobit.github.io/content/projects/smcroute-conf.markdown

 #       multicast to your router, or select groups if they have
 #       such capabilities.
 Usually MAC multicast filters exist.
 #
-#       Some switches IGMP snooping implementations support mrdisc,
+#       Some switch manufacturers support mrdisc, RFC4286, which
-#       RFC4286, which SMCRoute use to advertise on source interfaces.
+#       SMCRoute can use to advertise itself on source interfaces.
 #
 #       The UNIX kernel usually limits the number of multicast groups
 #       a socket/client can join.
-Linux for instance supports only
+In Linux, 20 mgroup lines can be
-#       20 groups by default, but this can be configured using the
+#       configured by default, but this can be changed with sysctl:
-#       /proc/sys/net/ipv4/igmp_max_memberships file.
 #
+#           sysctl -w net.ipv4.igmp_max_memberships=30
+#
 # Similarly supported is setting mroutes.
 Removing mroutes is not
-# supported, remove/comment out the mroute or send a remove command.
+# supported, remove/comment out the mroute from the .conf file, or
+# send a remove command with smcroutectl.
 #
 # Syntax:
-#   phyint IFNAME <disable|enable> [ttl-threshold <1-255>]
+#   phyint IFNAME <enable|disable> [mrdisc] [ttl-threshold <1-255>]
-#   mgroup from IFNAME group MCGROUP
+#   mgroup from IFNAME [source ADDRESS] group MCGROUP
-#   mroute from IFNAME [source ADDRESS] group MCGROUP to IFNAME [IFNAME ...]
+#   mroute from IFNAME [source ADDRESS] group MCGROUP[/LEN] to IFNAME [IFNAME ...]

 # This example disables the creation of a multicast VIF for WiFi
 # interface wlan0.
 The kernel (at least Linux) sets the ALLMULTI